options/AnalysisAcquisition/README.md

-# AnalysisAcquisition
+# Hackfest: Analysis Acquisition Solution with Ubiqone

 This Project is that *gathering acquisition information* in globe and *analizing risk* of it to support optimize decision.

-This Repository has a sample souce code to implment this kinds of application.
-The purpose of it is that explain how to utilize azure platform feature to simplify development and composing each of these features.
+This Repository has sample implemtation and the purpose of it is that to explain how to utilize azure platform features to simplify development and composing each of these features.

+You can download Powerpoint [silde]() and navigate slideshare [link]().

 # System Architecture

-The overall architecture is focusing on minimize operation and management cost and it has a few of edge-cutting architectural features. and it also using microsoft bot technologies in order to support multiple channels for the customer to send acquisition information into system.
+The overall architecture is focusing on minimize operation and management costs and it has a few of edge-cutting architectural features like microservices, serverless and others. and it also using microsoft bot technologies-bot framework and connector- in order to support multiple channels for the customer to upload acquisition information into system and azure functions and logic app was used in order to serverless hosting service.
+Additionally, PowerBI is used to see the analized result set.
+Last but least, Azure Monitor and Azure Application Insight are used to monitoring and what is going on the system and to find out the system failure and drill down the details under error situation.

 ![System Architecture](images/SystemArchitecture.png)
-*The Most of architectual features are carefully choiced to show and maximize azure platform pros. and cost effectiveness.*
+*The Most of architectual features are carefully selected to show and maximize azure platform pros. and cost effectiveness.*

 ## Architectual Consideration
 - Microservices